gardenbed/terraform-modules/google/gke-cluster/README.md

 ## Documentation

 The cluster is a **Regional** and **VPC-native** cluster.
 The cluster is *private* by default, but can be deployed as *public* too.
-**The cluster resources will be always deployed to private subnets.**
+**The cluster resources will be always deployed to private subnets.
+The cluster is always a private cluster**.
-If the cluster is private, the public subnetwork primary CIDR (`public_subnetwork_cidr`) is allowed to access the cluster through HTTPS.
+If `public_cluster` is `false` (default), the cluster endpoint is private and only the public subnetwork (`public_subnetwork_cidr`) is allowed to access the cluster through HTTPS.
+If `public_cluster` is `true`, the cluster endpoint is public and can be accessed from the Internet.

 You can specify a secondary range name in the cluster's subnetwork (public or private) for the pod IP addresses (`pods_secondary_range_name`).
 You can also specify a secondary range name in the cluster's subnetwork (public or private) for the service IP addresses (`services_secondary_range_name`).